Saman-naruee/OnlineShopKaryar/README.md

 ### Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.

-Contributions to the StoreFront project are welcome!
+Contributions to the E Commerce project are welcome!
 Please follow these steps:

     1.fork the repository.
     2.Create a new branch for your feature or bug fix.